turbot/steampipe-plugin-aws/docs/tables/aws_cloudtrail_trail_event.md

 # Table: aws_cloudtrail_trail_event

 AWS CloudTrail is an AWS service that helps you enable governance, compliance, and operational and risk auditing of your AWS account.
 Actions taken by a user, role, or an AWS service are recorded as events in CloudTrail.
-Events include actions taken in the AWSManagement Console, AWS Command Line Interface, and AWS SDKs and APIs.

-CloudTrail can be configured with CloudWatch Logs to monitor your trail logs.
+These events can be sent to a CloudWatch log group to allow for easy monitoring.

-This table reads CloudTrail events from a CloudWatch log group that is configured to log events from a trail.
+This table reads CloudTrail event data from a CloudWatch log group that is configured to log events from a trail.

-**Important Notes:**
+**Important notes:**

 - You **_must_** specify `log_group_name` in a `where` clause in order to use this table.
 - This table supports optional quals.
-Queries with optional quals are optimised to use AWS CloudWatch filters.
-Optional quals is supported for below columns:
+Queries with optional quals are optimised to use CloudWatch filters.
+Optional quals are supported for the following columns:
+  - `access_key_id`
+  - `aws_region` (region of the event, useful in case of multi-region trails)
+  - `error_code`
+  - `event_category`
+  - `event_id`
+  - `event_name`
+  - `event_source`
+  - `filter`
   - `log_stream_name`
-  - `filter`
   - `region`
+  - `source_ip_address`
   - `timestamp`
-  - `event_category`
-  - `event_id`
-  - `aws_region` (i.e. region of the event, useful in case of multi-region trails)
-  - `source_ip_address`
-  - `error_code`
-  - `event_name`
   - `username`
-  - `event_source`
-  - `access_key_id`

 ## Examples

-### List all action events (i.e not ReadOnly)
+### List all action events, i.e., not ReadOnly

 ```sql
 select